Estimation of Risk Contributions with MCMC: Introduction

-Despite its good economic properties, actual computation of risk contributions poses theoretical and numerical difficulties, especially when the portfolio-wide risk is measured by {\it Value-at-Risk} (VaR).
-Although the explicit formula of VaR contributions is derived by Tasche (2001), it can rarely be calculated analytically with a very few exceptions (such as CreditRisk$^{+}$ studied in Tasche, 2004).
-Therefore, {\it Monte Carlo (MC)} method is often used to obtain numerical solution.
-However, the MC estimator of VaR contributions suffers from significant bias caused by sample-inefficiency and inevitable numerical modification (see, e.g., Yamai and Yoshiba, 2002 for the example).
-To overcome the difficulties, several methods have been proposed in the literature.
-Hallerbach (2003) and Tasche and Tibiletti (2004) proposed the approximation formulae by regarding the VaR contributions as the best prediction of losses given the total loss, under some model assumptions.
-In this paper, we call the estimator derived in such a way the {\it generalized regression (GR) estimator}.
-Evaluation of the approximation error caused by the model misspecification is quite difficult.
-Furthermore, it is also challenging to find a well-fitted model among losses, to accurize the approximation.
-Glasserman (2005) developed {\it importance sampling (IS) estimators} in the case of credit portfolios.
-Although the problem of sample-inefficiency is overcomed in the IS method, risk models where the IS technique are available are quite limited.
-Consequently, the IS estimator can not be applied to various risk models widely used in practice.
-Tasche (2009) proposed the {\it Nadaraya-Watson (NW) estimator} constructed by using kernel estimation method.
-Although the NW estimator is available to most risk models, incorporation of the importance sampling technique is still indispensable to achieve efficient estimation.
-Moreover, the asymptotic standard error of the NW estimator can not be computed easily.
+On the other hand, calculating risk contributions poses theoretical and numerical difficulties, especially when the portfolio-wide risk is measured by {\it value-at-risk (VaR)}.
+Although a simple formula of VaR contributions is derived by \citet{tasche2001conditional}, it can rarely be calculated analytically without a few exceptions, for example, in \citet{tasche2004capital}.
+As is seen in \citet{fan2012decomposition} and \citet{yamai2002comparative}, the \emph{crude Monte Carlo (MC)} method is the simplest method of computing risk contributions.
+However, the MC estimator suffers from unignorable bias caused by sample inefficiency and by inevitable numerical modification; see, for instance, \citet{yamai2002comparative}.
+To overcome such difficulties, several methods have been proposed in the literature.
+For instance, \citet{hallerbach2003decomposing} and \citet{tasche2004approximations} derived approximation formulas by regarding VaR contributions as the best predictor of individual losses given total loss.
+In this paper, we call this estimator the {\it generalized regression (GR) estimator}. \citet{glasserman2005measuring} developed {\it importance sampling (IS) estimators} with their main focus on credit portfolios.
+The IS method generates samples from the so-called \emph{instrumental distribution} and then adjusts them so that the estimator is consistent.
+This process of adjustment typically increases the variance of the estimator as a trade-off for enhancing effective sample size.
+Finding appropriate instrumental distributions to reduce the variance often relies on knowledge of the distribution on rare events of interest.

+Finally, \citet{tasche2009capital} proposed the {\it Nadaraya-Watson (NW) estimator}, which is based on the kernel estimation method.
+Despite its ease of calculation, it still requires importance sampling to achieve an efficient estimation.